Hitchnt/It3048c/README.md

 **Given** feed of weather data
 **When** the location is lower 70 degree
 **Then** I should receive a push notification to cover the pool:

-Message: Cover pool with pool cover
+-Message: Cover pool with pool cover

-Reason: Current temperature is lower then set parameters
+-Reason: Current temperature is lower then set parameters

 <br /> Given feed of weather data